bobanetwork/v3-anchorage/.gitbook/contents/hc/4_deploy-smart-contract.md

 ## Additional Examples

-The preceding documentation was written to focus on the example showing addition and subtraction of two numbers, however the `hybrid-compute/` folder contains more examples that can be used and experimented with.
+The preceding documentation was written to focus on the example showing addition and subtraction of two numbers.
+Additionally, the `hybrid-compute/` folder contains more examples that can be used and experimented with.
 As Hybrid Compute in general is under active development, some of these examples may not be up to date with recent changes.